-The absence of girls at this level allows students to focus on the pace and style of learning; a level of learning that would not be achieved in a co-educational environment.
-In senior years females are introduced to St Paul’s allowing for socialisation between sexes, preparing students for work and/or tertiary education.
+The absence of girls at this level allows boys to focus on the pace and style of learning; a level of learning that would not be achieved in a co-educational environment.
+In senior years, females are introduced to St Paul’s allowing for socialisation between sexes, preparing students for work and/or tertiary education.

-Some junior students can work towards the Cambridge International General Certificate of Secondary Education (IGCSE), which is generally completed during Year 11, through an extension programme called Global Perspectives.
+Some junior students can work towards the Cambridge International General Certificate of Secondary Education (IGCSE), generally completed during Year 11, through a junior extension programme called global perspectives.
 Students are asked to debate a range of issues including global warming, poverty, the technology divide, demographic change, conflict and peace, education for all and culture and heritage.
 Students then produce two research portfolios of 1,500 words and a group portfolio.